-UMBC, the Hughes Medical Institute, Pennsylvania State University, and University of North Carolina at Chapel Hill embark on a 5-year collaboration known as the Meyerhoff Adaptation Project.
+UMBC, the Howard Hughes Medical Institute, Pennsylvania State University, and University of North Carolina at Chapel Hill embark on a 5-year collaboration known as the Meyerhoff Adaptation Project.
 Under the plan, HHMI investigator Michael Summers and colleagues at UMBC will provide leadership and advice to Penn State and UNC, which will each adapt elements of the Meyerhoff Program to the Millennium Scholars Program at Penn State and the Chancellor’s Science Scholars Program at North Carolina.

 An article – “Strength in Numbers” – and video of the same name are published in the HHMI Bulletin to highlight the Meyerhoff’s program effectiveness and provide more details about the Meyerhoff Adaptation Project.

 Three chemical engineering students are awarded the Barry Goldwater scholarship.
 To date, out of the 15 Goldwater scholarships awarded to UMBC students, 12 are Meyerhoff Scholars.